Emissivity measurements of CuCrZr alloy: Appendix

 \section{Appendix}

-During the emissivity measurement for two sample, shown in Fig. \ref{fig:8}, a vacuum leak occurred during the hot-plate testing.
+During the emissivity measurement for two samples, shown in Fig. \ref{fig:8}, a vacuum leak occurred during the hot-plate testing.
 Visible surface discoloration was observed.
-After vacuum level was restored to $\approx$ 10$^{-1}$ torr, the sample surfaces were repolished.
+After vacuum level was restored to approximately 10$^{-1}$ torr, the sample surfaces were repolished.

 To quantify the effect of surface oxidation on emissivity, oxidized and polished samples, as shown in Fig \ref{fig:9} a) and b), were compared.
 A clear emissivity difference can be inferred from the temperature difference observed in the IR image shown in Fig. \ref{fig:9} c).
 The upper region corresponds to the polished sample, while the lower region corresponds to the oxidized sample.
-The emissivities of the polished and oxidized samples were 0.08-0.05 and 0.3, respectively, over the temperature range of 200-300 $^{o}$C.
+The emissivities of the polished and oxidized samples were 0.05-0.08 and 0.3, respectively, over the temperature range of 200-300 $^{\circ}\text{C}$.